AndrewSchenk24/AndrewSchenk24.Github.io/Bank_basic_SQL.md

 We find that the World Bank has over 198 billion currently invested in its member countries and has provided financing with, on avergae, an interest rate below one percent.
 These numbers speak to the willingness of the World Bank to fulfil its mission to provide low interest financing to help its member countries.

+Now that we have an idea of total amount due across all member countries, the next query is designed to identify the 10 countries that have the most oustanding debt by examing total amount due to the World Bank by country.

 <img src="images/SQL Project Query 5.png?raw=true"/>
 <img src="images/SQL Project Result 5b.png?raw=true"/>

+The top three countries that we learned have the greatest number of projects funded by the World Bank, Bangladesh, India, and Pakistan, predictably also owe the greatest amounts to the World Bank.
+With a total of 126 billion owed, these 10 member countries account for 64% of all amounts due to the World Bank and as such receive the greatest amount of aid from the World Bank.

 <img src="images/SQL Project Query 6.png?raw=true"/>
 <img src="images/SQL Project Result 6.png?raw=true"/>